Dewb/BleepStick/README.md

 ### What's next?

-- Use pushbutton controls as toggles
+- Optionally treat pushbutton controls as toggles
 - Give pushbutton output an optional ADSR envelope
 - Use device controls to switch patches
+- Support different joystick models
-- Support multiple joysticks in BleepStick
+- Support more than one joysticks at time
 - BleepFeet: Support the [Line6 FBV Express mkII][4] foot controller
 - BleepSequence: Use incoming MIDI notes from a sequencer as Resolume controllers
 - Unify BleepStick/Knobs/Feet/Sequence into one cohesive and elegant application